rajdesai176/Pandemic-Flu-Simulation/README.md

 Grpah is plotted in the report for comparison of disease spread under all 5 strategies.
 Implementation of strategies are also discussed in detail in the report.

 Python code for the simulation is also attached.

+Excel file has day-wise disease spread data under all 5 strategies.